 We also trying our new Unidial card to contact my mother back home in Surabaya.
 I have to say that the phone quality is crisp and clear, despite of the distance.
-And the card also allowed us to make overseas phone call at discounted price.
-And the card can also be used for multiple times, as long as we still have the credits.
+And the card also allowed us to make overseas phone call at affordable price.
+And the card can also be used for multiple times, as long as we still have enough credit left.

 Trying our new Unidial card.

 In front of Fremantle market, there is a daredevil street performance that attracts huge crowds.
 The street artist really delivers top notch performance that draw huge onlooker crowd.
 I heard that street performers in Australia can make living out of their act, and some even use the profession as the stepping stone for further career in entertainment industry.

 A street artist performing dangerous stunt in front of large crowd at Fremantle market.

 We also wandering around seeing historic buildings such as old fortification named “The Roundhouse”.